Full Time Program

 - Staffed by UPNS teachers and camp counselors who are UPNS alumni

-- Weekly field trips, cooking, art and science projects, music, movement and other surprises.
+- Cooking, art and science projects, music, movement and other surprises.

 - Plenty of outdoor play and lots of time under the sprinklers!